robertsGeorge/list_pagination_and_filtering/README.md

 ## Skills, techniques and processes used
 - Vanilla JavaScript; no libraries or third-party code-snippets have been used
-- function declarations, arrow functions
+- function declarations, function parameters, arrow functions
 - Awareness of scope: declaring as few global variables as possible, keeping functions self-contained/modular where possible
 - array iteration using for loops and the forEach method
 - searching for a string inside an array using .match()